Does the Homewood Campus have a recycling and composting program?

 What materials should be composted?

-ALL food items including meat and oil products, coffee grinds, tea bags, compostable food and beverage containers (identifiable by a #7, PLA, “Eco” product, or corn symbol), food related paper products (disposable cups, plates, napkins, to-go containers), compostable utensils (off white and marked compostable), and pizza boxes should be placed into the yellow slim jims or designated compost receptacles in the dining facilities.
+ALL food items including meat and oil products, coffee grinds, tea bags, compostable food and ALL beverage containers sold in Homewood campus cafes and coffee shops (identifiable by a #7, PLA, “Eco” product, or corn symbol), food related paper products (disposable cups, plates, napkins, to-go containers), compostable utensils (off white and marked compostable), and pizza boxes should be placed into the yellow slim jims or designated compost receptacles in the dining facilities.

 So what is left to go in the trash can?